10 Tips for Earthquake Preparedness

-At New American Funding, we know how important it is to keep you and your family safe in your home.
-And because we know how imperative it is to plan ahead, we’re offering you our Top 10 Tips to prepare your home in case of an earthquake.
+It is important to keep you and your family safe in your home.
+Here are tips to prepare your home in case of an earthquake.

 The foundation and its structural stability is the most important part of the building and needs to be inspected during your initial earthquake preparations.
 Check the stability of your chimney, roof and wall foundations by looking for cracks, holes or any moist soil around the foundation.
 You may also want to hire a licensed contractor for a formal inspection.
 If you're in a home that was built before 1935, make sure that the house is bolted to the foundation.
 If you are a new home buyer, continue reading for information specifically about homeowners insurance coverage and the basics about earthquake insurance.